dimizisis/scopus_app/README.md

 ## Description

-Application, in which the user can search a query (chooses its settings in UI).
+Application, in which the user can search documents in Scopus database using a query (chooses its settings in UI).

 Analyzes documents from query, and returns the results.